 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 Put extra masks in your child’s play area so they are accustomed to having them around.
-Encourage your child to put masks on their dolls, or their action hero figurines.
-Reinforce to your child that they too are a superhero as they are stopping the spread of germs.
-Have your child play doctor and let them put the mask on you.
-Make it fun and introduce masks to your child as much as possible in their everyday play.
+You can also encourage your child to put masks on their dolls or action hero figurines, reinforcing to your child that they, too, are a superhero for stopping the spread of germs.

-We have to reduce the fear associated with masks — that they’re abnormal or that something is wrong.
-Instead, we need to help children understand that masks are just part of daily life now.
+Taking steps like these can help your family avoid mask fatigue and continue to stay safe throughout the continuing pandemic.
+“We have to reduce the fear associated with masks — that they’re abnormal or that something is wrong,” Dr. Mudd says.
+“Instead, we need to help children understand that masks are just part of daily life now.”